 the skills gained, as well as other progress made by the student as a result of receiving Pre-ETS.

 VR counselors can enter data for and track potentially eligible students as well as issue payment for purchased Pre-ETS in ReHabWorks (RHW).
-For additional assistance and guidance on purchasing for potentially eligible students, see the Pre-ETS Desk Aid.
+For additional assistance and guidance on purchasing for potentially eligible students, see the Pre-ETS Desk Reference 2..